radiomuseum/cohiradia-website/src/dummy_transfer.md

 ---
 # General

 The official software provided by RM is the COHIWizard.
-It allows you to play the broadband recordings hosted in the archive on analog radios, but also provides a number of useful tools.
+It allows you to play the broadband recordings hosted in the archive on analog radios, but also provides a number of useful additional tools.
 Currently, these are:

 * Viewer for inspecting spectra
 * Annotator for commenting on your own recordings